carolunita/Liri/README.md

 Node.js homework assignment - LIRI bot.
 A Node.js application which accepts user input and completes requests accordingly.

 # Instructions
-In the command line, enter "node.js liri.js (command) (specify)."
+In the command line, enter "node liri.js (command) (specify)."
 (Command) and (specify) are placeholders for user inputs.
 See below for a list of possible commands.
 Specify refers to a specific search query, such as a movie or song title, which is entered as a string.

 # Commands
 1. my-tweets - Displays the user's last 10 tweets and their date of creation.